 Tomato y Cebolla Asado (roasted tomato & onions)

 If you’re not a fan of red meat, or looking for something lighter, Parrilla has non-beef items such as penne regate with prawn, lemon, ground pepper and cream, and ham and cheese crepe with wild mushroom sauce.
 Grilled chicken breast and fresh fish are also available.

-Look for Parrilla Natural to become an active lounge bar scene in the near future.
+In the summer, Parrilla Natural plays host to an active lounge bar scene.
 The large outside bar is surrounded by a terrace with tall bar chairs, separate from the dining area.
 It’s a great place to grab a cocktail during warm Algarvian nights.
 When the air turns cool, there’s a long bar inside at the entrance to accommodate vibrant mixing and mingling.